 15. What condition will the retirement village and my villa be in 10-15 years later when I want to move in?
 Will there be guarantees of standards?

 As the retirement village will need to attract new residents through its lifetime, it must remain at a high standard to rival and surpass its competition.
 A key focus of the design will to be around the environment, sustainability and longevity.
 All this surrounded by gardens that grow, develop and complement the village and surrounding community.
 The longer you wait the more established the planting will become and we see the village becoming more desirable as the years progress.
+Peak Living will also provide and share with residents the village's ongoing maintenance plan

 16. What activities and facilities will be in the RV?